Grilled Cedar Plank Salmon

 - paprika

-Plus about two pounds of salmon (preferably with skin on).
-Plus olive oil, for coating the salmon.
+Plus about two pounds of salmon fillets (preferably with skin on) and olive oil for coating the salmon.

 How to make Cedar Plank Salmon: